-Chambers is committed to equal opportunities in all aspects of its work.
+1.1 Chambers is committed to applying the principles of equality, diversity and inclusion in all aspects of its work and recruitment.

-All Barristers have committed to observe the Bar Council Code of Conduct in relation to non discrimination in the acceptance of work, the carrying out of that work and all dealing with clients, colleagues, staff and others.
+1.2 All Barristers have committed to observe the Bar Standards Board’s (BSB) Code of Conduct as contained in the BSB Handbook in relation to non-discrimination in the acceptance of work, the carrying out of that work and all dealing with clients, colleagues, staff and others.

-1. Chambers values the rich diversity and creative potential that men and women with differing backgrounds and abilities bring to it and wishes positively to encourage a culture of equal opportunities for all in which personal success depends upon personal merit and performance.
-It is firmly committed to achieving equality of opportunity and to ensuring at all times that no-one should be treated less favourably on the grounds of their sex, sexual orientation, marital status, colour, race, nationality (including citizenship) or ethnic or national origin or on the grounds of disability, religion or age without justification.
+2.1 Chambers values the rich diversity and creative potential that people with differing backgrounds and abilities bring to it and wishes positively to encourage a culture of equal opportunities for all in which personal success depends upon personal merit and performance.
+It is firmly committed to achieving equality of opportunity and to ensuring at all times that no-one should be treated less favourably because of any of the protected characteristics set out in the Equality Act 2010: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race (including colour, national and ethnic or national origin), religion or belief, sex and sexual orientation.

-2. This policy will apply to every aspect of life within Chambers including Chambers as an employer of staff, provider of services to the public, selection of pupils, recruitment of new tenants, relationships between members and engagement and treatment of third parties visiting Chambers.
+2.2 This policy will apply to every aspect of life within Chambers including Chambers as an employer of staff, provider of services to the public, selection of pupils, recruitment of new tenants, relationships between members and engagement and treatment of third parties visiting Chambers.
+It will also apply to barristers when performing their professional role away from Chambers.

-3. This policy includes the outlawing of harassment and victimisation which Chambers recognises as being forms of discrimination.
-Examples of behaviour which may amount to harassment or victimisation when based on a person’s race, sex, sexual orientation or disability are:-
+2.3 This policy includes the outlawing of harassment and victimisation which Chambers recognises as being forms of discrimination.
+Examples of behaviour which may amount to harassment or victimisation when based on any of the protected characteristics of a person are:

 - Compromising suggestions or invitations